Lost-Outpost/moonlit-tales/README.md

 # Issues

-For issues, provide details in the [Moonlit Tales Github](https://github.com/Lost-Outpost/moonlit-tales/issues).
+For issues, provide details in the [Issues](https://github.com/Lost-Outpost/moonlit-tales/issues) page.
 Please provide as much info as you can (screenshots are great).

 # Moonlit Tales Team
 + Guitarninja :)